firdaus1453/firdaus/README.md

 # firdaus
 The First Time For Git
-This Code edited By Zidniryi tes
+This Code edited By Zidniryi
+Katanya Reynaldi mirip sama David Bechkam.